MoveOnOrg/email2hash/README.md

 The script will output some execution information (line count, time taken and output file name) by default unless the `--silent` flag is specified.

 ```
-$ python3 hash.py --hash sha1 --out hashed.file --silent test.csv
+$ python3 hash.py --hash sha1 --output hashed.file --silent test.csv
 The output file hashed.file exists and will be overwritten.
 Proceed? (type yes or no): yes
 ```
+##### CSV File Format

 If you pass a *bad* CSV file with the missing `email` column, the script will just quit.
 Please fix the CSV file and run the script again.
+Refer to the CSV file example above for a sample input file.